amansaxena99/Weather-App/README.md

 # Weather-App
-A simple Weather android app which uses api to get json data and uses that information to view the weather.
+A simple Weather android app which uses an API from openweathermap.org to get json data and uses that information to view the weather.
-API from openweathermap.org